Tagging a jet from a dark sector with Jet-substructures at colliders: An example at LHC

-Backgrounds of the SM QCD 4 jets and signal events from $X$ pair production are generated by \pythia.
-For background simulation, we generate over 1 billion events, and the events number after inclusive cut is normalized to the data observed in ATLAS report \cite{Aaboud:2017nmi}.
-The production cross section of $X$ pair is the production cross section of stop pair multiplied by 3~\cite{stop_Xs}, for we are considering a dark $SU(3)$ gauge group.
-In Fig.\ref{BDT_score} we show the BDT score distributions of 4 leading jets of background and signal after requiring at least 4 jets with $p_\text{T}> 120$GeV and $|\eta|<2.4$.
-If we define a jet with BDT score larger than 0.4 to be tagged as dark jet, and require one or two dark jets in final state, direct search sensitivity can be greatly enhanced.
-In Tab.\ref{Cutflow} we list the event number of background and signal after requiring one or two jets in the final state to be tagged as dark jet.
-It can be seen that the QCD background is hugely depressed but dark jet tagging requirement, while the signal don't change much.
-Significance in this table are estimated by $\frac{S}{\sqrt{B+\epsilon^2 B^2 }}$.
-Here $S$ and $B$ are events number of signal and background respectively, and we assume systematic uncertainty $\epsilon$ to be 10$\%$ for a conservative approach.
-Finally we give a $95\%$ confidence level for a upper limit on the cross-section of X pair production with different masses in Fig.\,\ref{exclu}.
+Backgrounds from SM QCD processes and signal events from $X$ pair production are generated by \pythia.
+For background simulation, we generate more than 1 billion events, and the events number after inclusive cut is normalized to the data observed in ATLAS report \cite{Aaboud:2017nmi}.
+The production cross section of $X$ pair is the production cross section of stop pair multiplied by 3~\cite{stop_Xs}, because X is also charged under a dark $SU(3)$ gauge group.
+In Fig.\ref{BDT_score} we show the BDT score distributions of 4 leading jets for both background and signal.
+It can be seen that the BDT score of our signal is larger than the BDT score of QCD background.
+Thus we can suppress QCD background by cutting on the BDT scores.
+Here we define a jet with BDT score larger than 0.483\footnote{This number is chosen for maximizing exclusion limit.} to be tagged as dark jet, and we require at least 2 dark jets in final state.
+In Tab.\ref{Cutflow} we list the cutflow for both background and signal.
+After inclusive selection, background events number is 3 orders of magnitude larger than signal events number.
+By requiring at least two dark jets in the final state, we suppress background by 4 orders of magnitude, and thus background and signal become comparable.
+Significances are estimated by $\frac{S}{\sqrt{B+\epsilon^2 B^2 }}$.
+Here $S$ and $B$ are events number of signal and background respectively, and we assume systematic uncertainty $\epsilon$ to be 30$\%$ for a conservative estimation.